Sigil CLI JSON Contract

 • normalizedWorld

-normalizedWorld is the runtime-normalized template Sigil will use for that environment, not the raw exported Sigil world value.
+normalizedWorld is the runtime-normalized template Sigil will use for that environment or standalone file, not the raw exported Sigil world value.

 Inspect Codegen Details